Wage & Hour Lawsuit Settlement

 Pizza Hut – $6 Million

 Pizza Hut reached a $6 million deal with 18,700 workers in July 2016 to settle wage and hour claims.
-Workers who claimed they worked through rest and meal breaks and were shorted pay received around $86 apiece, while drivers who said they were not reimbursed for mileage and other expenses received an average payout of $303.
+Workers who claimed they worked through rest and meal breaks and were shorted pay were entitled to receive around $86 apiece, while drivers who said they were not reimbursed for mileage and other expenses were allocated an average payout of $303 under the settlement terms.

 Sunny’s Limousine Service – $3.5 Million